Deep-MI/fslmer/README.md

 ## Overview

-This project is a port of Freesurfer’s Matlab-based LME tools to the R programming language.
+The `fslmer` package provides univariate and mass-univariate linear mixed-effects analysis for FreeSurfer imaging data.
+It is a port of Freesurfer’s Matlab-based LME tools to the R programming language.

 Please refer to the original documentation at
 <https://surfer.nmr.mgh.harvard.edu/fswiki/LongitudinalStatistics> and
 <https://surfer.nmr.mgh.harvard.edu/fswiki/LinearMixedEffectsModels> for
-an overview and futher information about the software.
+an overview and further information about the software.
 For the original code, see the original repository at
 <https://github.com/NeuroStats/lme>.